-Dune is a build system for OCaml and Reason.
+Dune is a build system for OCaml (with support for Reason and Coq).
 It is not intended as a completely generic build system that is able to build any given project in any language.
 On the contrary, it makes lots of choices in order to encourage a consistent development style.

 This scheme is inspired from the one used inside Jane Street and adapted to the opam world.
 It has matured over a long time and is used daily by hundred of developers, which means that it is highly tested and productive.

 When using dune, you give very little and high-level information to the build system, which in turn takes care of all the low-level details, from the compilation of your libraries, executables and documentation, to the installation, setting up of tests, setting up of the development tools such as merlin, etc.

 In addition to the normal features one would expect from a build system for OCaml, dune provides a few additional ones that detach it from the crowd:

 - you never need to tell dune where things such as libraries are.
 Dune will always discover them automatically.
 In particular, this means that when you want to re-organize your project you need to do no more than rename your directories, dune will do the rest

 - things always work the same whether your dependencies are local or installed on the system.
 In particular, this means that you can always drop in the source for a dependency of your project in your working copy and dune will start using it immediately.
 This makes dune a great choice for multi-project development

 - cross-platform: as long as your code is portable, dune will be able to cross-compile it (note that dune is designed internally to make this easy but the actual support is not implemented yet)

 - release directly from any revision: dune needs no setup stage.
 To release your project, you can simply point to a specific tag.
 You can of course add some release steps if you want to, but it is not necessary

 The first section of this document defines some terms used in the rest